Skip to content

 Absence of military documentation of an in-service sexual assault, see

-The examination is needed specifically to determine:
+The examination is explicitly needed to determine the following:

 • Whether that claimed stressor is related to current PTSD symptoms.